December 19, 2019

 Now that you know why and how earwigs invade, it’s time to implement some pest prevention tips around your property.
 Understanding what attracts earwigs to your home can help you remove those factors before earwigs have the chance to invade.
 To prevent earwigs from invading your Tyler home, try these simple earwig prevention tips.

 If an earwig infestation has already occurred in your Tyler home, you can trust the professionals at Innovative Pest Control to handle it.
 Our highly-trained pest technicians have years of experience with pest infestations, and will always find the right solution for your pest problem.
-For immediate pest assistance, don’t hesitate to contact Innovative Pest Control today.
+For immediate pest assistance, don’t hesitate to contact Innovative Pest Control today to get started with one of our comprehensive pest control programs.